Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/index.rst

    :align: center

 A sponsored transaction decouples the transaction fee authorization (third-party wallet) from the action authorization (user's wallet).
 The user signs a message (in that case the prepend is ``account`` address and 8 zero bytes) to authorize the ``action``.
 Hence, the 8 zero bytes ensure that the user does not accidentally sign a valid transaction.
 This means the red signature is not a transaction, while the black signature is a valid transaction in the image below.
-The user's signature is sent to the backend server.
+The user's signature is sent to the back-end server.
-The third-party creates a valid transaction at the backend server which is sent to the blockchain.
+The third-party creates a valid transaction at the back-end server, which is sent to the blockchain.

 .. image:: ./images/SponsoredTransactionFlow.png
    :alt: Sponsored Transaction Flow